aecsocket/fukomaster/README.md

 This tool uses `evdev`'s grab functionality, which allows a process to temporarily lock a device's inputs so that only that process can consume them, and other processes do not read the events.
 **This may cause some issues with other processes which also grab!**

+This tool is very customizable - see the `--help` for all the command line flags.

 ### Packages